MansaBana/nema/README.md

 - Signup/Login Screen

 We have integrated **Google auth**, **Facebook auth** to our application.
-Thus if a user has an authorized google accounthe/she can sign in to our application using the same.
+Thus if a user has an authorized google account he/she can sign in to our application using the same.
 Now let's say a user does not have the same.
 Then for that, we have integrated **firebase auth**.
 So a user can simply create an account on our app and he/she can further use our app by logging in using the same credentials.
 For implementing these functioanities we have used firebase/DB, firebase/auth, firebase/storage react-native utilities.